leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 }
 ```

-We need to handle possible additional paths to our realm, so we will write a helper render function to handle the main logic.
+We need to handle possible additional arguments to our realm path, so we will write a helper render function to handle the main logic.

 We will generate valid markdown text based on the state of the realm into a `Buffer`, which we will finally convert into a string that will be displayed later.

 ```
 func renderHomepage() string {

+	// Define empty buffer
 	var b bytes.Buffer

 	b.WriteString("# Sign up to a Whitelist\n\n")

-	if whitelistTree.Size() == 0 {
+	// If no whitelists have been created if whitelistTree.Size() == 0 {
 		b.WriteString("### No whitelists available currently!")
 		return b.String()